 If after you have transferred the course to DU officially, and the Registrar is unable to determine if this class is equivalent to WRIT 1122 or WRIT 1133, you must take the following steps.

-Please furnish the following information to the University Writing Program in an email with attachments to Jennifer Campbell, Assistant Director for First Year Writing.
+Please furnish the following information to the University Writing Program in an email with attachments to Richard Colby, Assistant Director for First Year Writing.

 a.
 Your name, your student ID number, and your campus email address.